emidot32/medbud-prog/README.md

 # MedbudProg
-Program automize patient blank creation for the hospital.
+The program automates the creation of the patient blank for the hospital.